sealink/Formerly/README.md

 ```

 ## Updates
+* 1.5.1
+  * Rebase of SeaLink's version - Note, `Coded` has become `Custom`, so please review code before rolling this into any existing codes
 * 1.5.0
   * HOT FIX - Submissions view not working in Craft 2.5.
 It now works.
 I haven't quite got the new settings filter working, but the priority was to get a release out there that works
 * 1.4.0